indigorose/QR_Code_Component/README.md

 ### Continued development

-This is my first CSS based page in while and I am definately rusty.
-Still a good effort but clearly in need of improvement and speed.
+This is my first HTML/CSS page in a while so it was interesting to see what I could remember.
+I've used the BEM naming convention with my class names.
+I note that some people use a single hyphen or double hyphen after naming the block.

+Also in my first attempt, I missed out some box shadowing which I haven't seen in a while on web applications.

+I think this will be attempted again using a CSS framework when I have time.

 ## Author